How to play the Accordion: Uniformity and the (non-)conservativity of the linear approximation of the {\lambda}-calculus (extended version): Introduction

 (and a Böhm tree is uniquely determined by its Taylor expansion).
-This approach subsumes the previous one \cite{BarbarossaManzonetto20}.
-In addition, it allows for characterising quantitative properties of programs (\eg complexity \cite{deCarvalho.17}), which is a key benefit of linearity.
-This approximation technique has been fruitfully applied to many languages, richer than the plain λ-calculus: nondeterministic \cite{Vaux19}, probabilistic \cite{DalLagoLeventis19}, extensional \cite{BlondeauPatissierEtAl24}, call-by-value \cite{KerinecEtAl20}, and call-by-push-value \cite{EhrhardGuerrieri16,ChouquetTasson20} calculi, as well as for Parigot's λμ-calculus \cite{Barbarossa22}.
-The interplay of the operational and Taylor approximations also suggests a broader notion of a approximation of a computation process \cite{Mazza21,DufourMazza24}.
+This approach subsumes the previous one, in the sense that many results traditionally obtained \emph{via} continuous approximation enjoy simpler proofs based on linear approximation \cite{BarbarossaManzonetto20}, and that the continuous approximation theorem itself can be proved using Taylor expansion.
+In addition, it allows for characterising quantitative properties of programs (\eg time complexity bounds \cite{deCarvalho.17}), which is a key benefit of linearity.
+This approximation technique has been fruitfully applied to many languages, richer than the pure λ-calculus: nondeterministic \cite{Vaux19}, probabilistic \cite{DalLagoLeventis19}, extensional \cite{BlondeauPatissierEtAl24}, call-by-value \cite{KerinecEtAl20}, and call-by-push-value \cite{EhrhardGuerrieri16,ChouquetTasson20} calculi, as well as for Parigot's λμ-calculus \cite{Barbarossa22}.
+The interplay between operational properties and Taylor approximations also suggests a broader notion of approximation of a computation process \cite{Mazza21,DufourMazza24}.

 Another benefit of linear approximation is that it can approximate not only β-normal\-isation (the information ultimately produced by a program) but β-reduction (the \enquote{information flow} along program execution).
-In particular, \cref{intro:commut} can be refined into
+In particular, \cref{eq:intro:commutation} can be refined into

 where $\Lrred$ denotes the so-called \enquote{resource} reduction acting linearly on approximants.
 As highlighted by our previous work \cite{CerdaVauxAuclair23,CerdaPhD}, this can even be extended to